 Indeed.
 Young native shrubs and trees sold in nurseries are usually out-shown and out-flowered by exotics.
 Additionally, many people think of them as weeds.
 "Even the beautiful cercis (Eastern redbud), people don't anticipate how beautiful they're going to be.
 It's nice to come to an arboretum or botanic garden that has them for that purpose," says Lesley Parness, superintendent of horticultural education, Morris County Park Commission and GSG vice president.
 Native Knowledge helps public gardens to show off their collections.

-At Greenwood Gardens, a 28-acre garden heaven, native plants are important to its fields, meadows and woodland.
+At Greenwood Gardens, a 28-acre garden heaven in Short Hills, native plants are important to its fields, meadows and woodland.
 They are used everywhere, including the French/Italianate gardens, for many reasons, says Louis Bauer, director of horticulture.
 "Native plants support wildlife that we appreciate so much in our garden.
 Because we're surrounded by parkland, we want to have that continuity and invite the park wildlife into our garden.
 It gives us a deeper appreciation of what's around us.
 They also give a regional flavor to the garden.
 It reminds us of where we are.
 In some cases we just know they're going to perform well."

 The nursery trade has caught the scent of natives, breeding and selling their cultivars.
 But are they really native plants, having been hybridized by humans?
 The jury is out.